molayab/bobot-car-controller/README.md

 This scene shows the list of scanned BLE devices.
 It allows select any of them and begin a try of connection using Bobot's controller protocol, otherwise, it shows the error.

 ### Bobot Controller Scene
 This scene shows a bobot connection info and some debug data helpful for controlling the device.
 It also contains a single and huge software-based JoyStick that controls the whole device velocity and heading.
-It contains an admin control menu to shutdown, reset and disconnect the device.
+It contains an admin control menu to shut down, reset and disconnect the device.

 ## App Architecture